 The table below shows a sensitivity analysis for ECL based on changing the weighting of the scenarios to allocate a 100 per cent weight to the downside scenario.
-The scenarios are applicable to 31 December 2019 and subsequent to year end the outlook has materially changed following the COVID-19 situation.
-The analysis shows that the ECL would have been £2.1 million higher under this sensitivity.
-The ultimate impact of COVID-19 is not yet clear however the Group has used the 100% downside scenario to represent the revised outlook in its NAV calculation for 31 March 2020 resulting in an impairment charge of £1.8 million.
+The scenarios are applicable to 31 December 2020.
+The analysis shows that the ECL would have been £4.0 million higher under this sensitivity.